vkuehn/simple_ros_example/README.md

 # simple_ros_examples

+simple docker try's with ros2

-- minimal_pusub
+- minimal_pub_sub
-  - minimal publisher
+  - minimal_publisher publishes hello with counting numbers to minimal topic
-  - minimal subscriber (from minimal publisher)
+  - minimal subscriber subscribes to minimal topc and publishes the message content
-  - minimal bagwrite   (from minimal publisher)
+  - minimal bagwrite   subscribes to minimal and writes all messages to a bag file otside docker
+  - minimal topics list just  shows all available ros2 topics

+## Howto

-# store a rosbag on nfs
+### store a rosbag on nfs

 to store a rosbag file on the nfs store basically these steps has to be followed.